Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: EXPECTATIONS FOR THE DERIVATION OF THE SFH OF MASSIVE GALAXIES WITH HST+JWST DATA

-Indeed, this progenitor bias also explains why the time-averaged SFR for $z=0$ descendants is higher than that for the population of very massive galaxies.
+Indeed, this progenitor bias also explains why the time-averaged SFR for $z=0$ descendants (orange) is higher than that for the population of very massive galaxies (green).
 This applies to the galaxy apertures considered in Fig.~\ref{fig:res_fig1} (for which no mass-normalization has been applied).
-The differences increase for ages corresponding to smaller fraction of the total stellar mass.
-Furthermore, both for all massive galaxies at $z=0$ and for $z=0$ descendants of the high-redshift sample, mass-fraction formation times are older (smaller values in age of the Universe) when all stellar particles are included in the SFH computation than when considering only those inside $2\times$r$_{\text{hm}}$.
+The differences increase for ages corresponding to smaller fractions of the total stellar mass.
+Furthermore, both for all massive galaxies at $z=0$ and for $z=0$ descendants of the main high-redshift sample, mass-fraction formation times are older (smaller values in age of the Universe) when all stellar particles are included in the SFH computation than when considering only those inside $2\times$r$_{\text{hm}}$.
 This may be explained by an outward migration of stars, which would result in larger apertures adding a larger fraction of older stars in the SFH computation and, consequently, earlier formation times.

-Regarding the shift to earlier formation times of the 2D-SPS sample with respect to the $z=0$ descendants, possibly also due to the progenitor bias, we propose a similar explanation as the one given above.
-Our 2D-SPS sample is only a biased subset (cut in mass and with a given redshift distribution) of all the progenitors that evolve to a galaxy from the whole sample of $z=0$ descendants.
-The descendants, as mentioned above, also have other progenitors that do not fulfill the mass cutoff at $z>1$ and which may have undergone a merger with a galaxy from the 2D-SPS sample at a lower redshift.
-These minor progenitors at $1<z<4$ would not be included in the SFH of the 2D-SPS sample, and they would probably host younger stellar populations, which would explain the shift towards more recent formation times for their $z=0$ descendants.
+Regarding the shift to earlier formation times of the main progenitors sample (blue) with respect to the $z=0$ descendants (orange), possibly also due to the progenitor bias, we propose a similar explanation as the one given above.
+Our main sample of massive progenitors at $1<z<4$ is only a biased subset (cut in mass and with a given redshift distribution) of all the progenitors that evolve to a galaxy from the whole sample of $z=0$ descendants.
+The descendants, as mentioned above, also have other progenitors that do not fulfill the mass cutoff at $z>1$ and which may have undergone a merger with a galaxy from our main $1<z<4$ sample at a lower redshift.
+These minor progenitors at $1<z<4$ would not be included in the SFH of the (massive) progenitors sample, and they would probably host younger stellar populations, which would explain the shift towards more recent formation times for their $z=0$ descendants.

+Finally, we notice that the ground-truth formation times for our main $1<z<4$ sample of precursors (in blue) are almost identical to the ones derived for all the $1<z<4$ massive galaxies (cyan), with (relative) differences of less than $34\,$Myr (1.4\%) in all cases.
+This suggests that, although our main progenitors sample accounts for approximately two thirds of all the M$_{\ast} > 10^{10}\,$M$_{\odot}$ galaxies at $1<z<4$, we can estimate the formation times of local M$_{\ast} > 10^{11}$ M$_{\odot}$ descendants by considering all the massive galaxies at the same redshift range.